igomezv/nnogada/README.md

 - nnogada folder has the source code of the neural approximator with simple genetic algorithms.
 - In data folder we have some data used in tests.

+**Note:** Final examples will be added when the paper is accepted.

 ## TODO

-- Update with the same examples for the latest version of the paper.
 - Include convolutional, recurrent neural networks and other architectures.
-- Allow pytorch models.
+- To allow pytorch models.